carlos-a-g-h/the-ledger-of-my-shed/README.md

 ## What is this now?

-This is a very simple inventory manager, it only supports fungible items at the moment
+This is a very simple inventory manager, it only supports fungible assets at the moment

 ### DISCLAIMER